Senzo-Mpungose/sql-ecology-lesson/_episodes/02-sql-aggregation.md

     FROM summer_2000
     WHERE species_id == 'PE';

-Here the `COUNT` command includes all six records (even those with NULL values), but the `SUM` only includes the 4 records with data in the `weight` field, giving us an incorrect average.
+Here the `COUNT` command includes all records(even those with NULL values), but the `SUM` only includes the records with data in the `weight` field, giving us an incorrect average.
 However, our strategy *will* work if we modify the count command slightly: